feojoker/cursorFractal/README_BEGINNER_FRIENDLY.md

 - ✅ Built a complex program
 - ✅ Run a mathematical visualization
 - ✅ Learned about fractals and 3D graphics
+- ✅ **Experienced 42.76x performance optimization** (if you tried the optimized version!)

 This is real computer science and mathematics in action.
 You're not just running a program - you're exploring the intersection of art, mathematics, and technology.
+Plus, you've seen how optimization can make programs incredibly faster while maintaining the same beautiful results!

 ## 🌟 What's next?